RadleighSmith/hockley-woods/README.md

 1. From my project [repository](https://github.com/RadleighSmith/hockley-woods), navigate to the settings tab.

-2. From the left hand menu, select the pages option.
+2. From the left-hand menu, select the pages option.

 3. From the source section drop-down menu, select the Main Branch.